 What is a VPN?
 VPNs have been around for years, but they’ve grown in popularity in recent years.
 Although you can use VPNs to protect your privacy and encrypt your internet traffic, they’re also used for a variety of other purposes.
 This article will cover what they are, how they work, and how you can use them yourself.

 A VPN, or Virtual Private Network, is software that can be used to mask IP addresses and encrypt traffic so that it can’t be intercepted by prying eyes.
 Depending on the platform, VPNs can be for individuals to browse the web privately or for businesses to provide secure access to their whole network.
 VPNs do many things, and yes, they are a tool that allows you to do many things.
 For example, they can be used to bypass censorship or to unblock geo-restricted sites.
 They can also be used to access different content which is not available in your country.

 VPNs can be particularly helpful for those looking to access the geo-restricted content on the Web.
-For instance, any user who lives in the United Kingdom might want to view BBC iPlayer content on the Web but find themselves unable to access the site due to their location.
+For instance, any user who lives outside the United Kingdom might want to view BBC iPlayer content on the Web but find themselves unable to access the site due to their location.
 With a VPN, they can bypass these restrictions and access content normally unavailable to them.
+However, a little bit of research might go into which VPN for watching BBC provides a strong connection and seamless streaming.
 VPNs are also useful for those who want to encrypt their Internet connection to prevent data theft and protect their privacy.

 How does VPN work?